WadhahEssam/react-native-theme-switch-animation/README.md

 | `cxRatio` | `number` | Specifies starting percentage of x point for `circular` and `inverted-circular` animation (should be number between -1 and 1) |
 | `cyRatio` | `number` | Specifies starting percentage of y point for `circular` and `inverted-circular` animation (should be number between -1 and 1) |

-## Auto Circular Animation Button
+## Start Circular Animation from/to speceific Button
-If you would like the circular animation to start from/to a button on your ui automatically, you can do the following
+If you would like the circular animation to start from/to a button/view on your ui automatically, you can do the following

 ```js
 import switchTheme from 'react-native-theme-switch-animation';